lincc-frameworks/fibad/docs/index.rst

-Welcome to FIBAD's documentation!
+Welcome to Hyrax's documentation!
 =================================

-FIBAD - the Framework for Image-Base Anomaly Detection
+Hyrax - the Framework for Image-Base Anomaly Detection
 ------------------------------------------------------
-FIBAD is a powerful and extensible machine learning framework that automates data acquisition, scales seamlessly from laptops to HPC, and ensures reproducibility — freeing astronomers to focus on discovery instead of infrastructure.
+Hyrax is a powerful and extensible machine learning framework that automates data acquisition, scales seamlessly from laptops to HPC, and ensures reproducibility — freeing astronomers to focus on discovery instead of infrastructure.

 Getting Started
 ==================
-To get started, we recommend creating a virtual environment (e.g., venv or conda) and installing Fibad using ``pip``.
+To get started, we recommend creating a virtual environment (e.g., venv or conda) and installing Hyrax using ``pip``.

 .. code-block:: console

-   >> conda create env -n fibad python=3.10
+   >> conda create env -n hyrax python=3.10
-   >> conda activate fibad
+   >> conda activate hyrax
-   >> pip install fibad
+   >> pip install hyrax

-With FIBAD installed in your environment, you can train a built in autoencoder right away.
+With Hyrax installed in your environment, you can train a built in autoencoder right away.

 .. tabs::